A series of parallel linear water wave fronts are traveling direc... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A series of parallel linear water wave fronts are traveling directly toward the shore at 15.0 cm/s on an otherwise placid lake.
 A long concrete barrier that runs parallel to the shore at a distance of 3.20 m away has a hole in it.
-You count the wave crests and observe that 75.0 of them pass by each minute, and you also observe that no waves reach the shore at +-61.3 cm from the point directly opposite the hole, but waves do reach the shore everywhere within this distance. (b) At what other angles do you find no waves hitting the shore?
+You count the wave crests and observe that 75.0 of them pass by each minute, and you also observe that no waves reach the shore at +-61.3 cm from the point directly opposite the hole, but waves do reach the shore everywhere within this distance. (a) How wide is the hole in the barrier?

 Verified Solution